 Historians can’t exactly pinpoint the time when this strategy came into existence.
 It is predicted to have started in the late 1880s after the invention of cash registers.
 But theory suggests that the price of 9 endings was used by shopkeepers in the old days so that their cashiers would open the cash counter to give away the change to the customer.
 If they opened the cash register they would be less likely to keep the amount in their pockets instead of in the register.
 CCTV, why didn’t you come sooner.

 1) In an experiment conducted by the University of Chicago and MIT, women's clothing was used to test the left-digit effect.
 Prices were set for $24, $29 and $34.
 Researchers were surprised to find that, the items sold best at $39 even though that price was more expensive than other options.
 And men are wondering why their family expenses have increased!😁

 2) The analog model (Dehaene 1997; al. 1981), This paper states that when presented by 2 multi-digit numbers to be compared, we assess the quantitative meaning of numbers by spontaneously mapping them onto an internal analog magnitude scale.
 This numerical symbol to magnitude conversion affects

 the precision of the numbers being encoded (Dehaene 1997).
 Their words, not mine!!

-We can’t conclude about the ethical aspect of changing the price by a rupee to interfere buying decision.
-Today’s smart buyers are price conscious and evaluate the product based on quality, brand etc not by a rupee difference (The trick has been exposed) but there are still markets where this strategy would work.
-We think use this to your advantage by not using a 99 price strategy but claiming to your customer that you care about them and use no such tricks.
-Full transparency with customer builds trust.
+We can’t conclude about the ethical aspect of changing the price by a rupee to interfere with buying decisions.
+Today’s smart buyers are price conscious and evaluate the product based on quality, brand, etc not by a rupee difference (The trick has been exposed) but there are still markets where this strategy would work.
+We think to use this to your advantage by not using a 99 price strategy but claiming to your customer that you care about them and use no such tricks.
+Full transparency with customers builds trust.